microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 In this example, you'll walk through the basic setup process to start getting container telemetry to be produced and logging it to the console.

+### Step 1: Install the @fluidframework/fluid-telemetry package dependency

+-   Using NPM: `npm install @fluidframework/fluid-telemetry`

-### Step 1: First, we'll have to create our own telemetry consumer which extends the ITelemetryConsumer interface.
+### Step 2: First, we'll have to create our own telemetry consumer which extends the ITelemetryConsumer interface.
 Let's look at an example that will simply console.log the telemetry.

 ```ts
 import { ITelemetryConsumer, IFluidTelemetry } from "@fluidframework/fluid-telemetry";